Yermo/maplibre-gl-capacitor-offline/README.md

 # Offline vector maps in Capacitor using MapLibre GL JS

-A mapbox-gl-js build capable of reading local mbtiles in cordova.
+A mapbox-gl-js build capable of reading local mbtiles in Capacitor.
 Tested on Android, and (to a lesser extent) on iOS.